 Sprouting is as easy as 1—2—3!
 Simply soak your seeds in water overnight (about 8 to 12 hours), place them in your sprouting container, then rinse at least twice daily until sprouts have reached the length you desire.
-See inside of packet for more information about growing sprouts.
+See inside the packet for more information about growing sprouts.

 Sprouts can be grown in a variety of containers.
 The easiest method is to use the Botanical Interests Seed Sprouter™.
 It provides optimal air circulation and drainage, and has removable tray dividers that allow you to grow up to four different batches of sprouts at once.